dubeyaayushi/Labeller_Project/Readme.md

 - The issue was caused by Chrome automation flags (like `navigator.webdriver = true`) being detected
 - Ran the tests on **Electron browser**, which hides automation traces
 - This prevented the anti-bot system from triggering and the tests **ran successfully**

-## 2 Problem
-- Cypress expected cypress/support/e2e.js file

-## Solution
-- Created an empty file in the right location

-## 3 Problem
-- Not knowing when to click "Resume" after manual login

-## Solution
-- Clear instructions to resume only after reaching workspace

 ## Test Features